footworkjs/footwork/README.md

             sudo npm install -g karma-cli

-    * Start Karma and then you can access/debug the tests from your browser at: [http://localhost:9876/debug.html](http://localhost:9876/debug.html)
+    * Start karma and then you can access/debug the tests from your browser at: [http://localhost:9876/debug.html](http://localhost:9876/debug.html)

             karma start